Join our Undergraduate Open Days

 Where can your sociology degree take you?

 Your Birmingham degree is evidence of your ability to succeed in a demanding academic environment.
 Employers target Birmingham students for their drive, communication and problem-solving skills, their team-working abilities and cultural awareness, and our graduate employment statistics have continued to climb at a rate well above national trends.
-If you make the most of the wide range of services you will be able to develop your career from the moment you arrive.
+If you make the most of our wide range of services, you will be able to develop your career from the moment you arrive.

 Careers Network